DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 The quarantine mode is designed to isolate *non-deterministic* tests (that is, tests that sometimes pass and fail without a clear reason) from the rest of the test base (*healthy* tests).

-When quarantine mode is enabled, tests are not marked as *failed* after the first unsuccessful run but rather sent to quarantine.
-After that, these tests are run again several times.
-The outcome of the most runs (*passed* or *failed*) is recorded as the test result.
-A test is separately marked *unstable* if the outcome varies between runs.
-The test counts the run that was quarantined.
+In this mode, a failed test is executed several times.
+The test result depends on the outcome (passed or failed) that occurs most often.
+That is, if the test fails on most attempts, the result is failed.
+If the test result differs between test runs, the test is marked as unstable.

 To learn more about non-deterministic tests, see Martin Fowler's [Eradicating Non-Determinism in Tests](http://martinfowler.com/articles/nonDeterminism.html) article.